enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 Allow customization of typography and font styles based od Angular Material typography levels.
 Each font related property in configuration can have **family** and **size** values.

 - `hero-titles`: Define typography for h1, h2, h3, h4 elements.
-- `titles`: Typography h3, h4 elements
+- `titles`: Typography for h5 and h6 material subtitles
 - `body`: Define typography for base body text.
 - `buttons`: Typography for buttons and anchors